Information for Solicitors

 - The full postal address of the property being offered

-- Information about the type of property, the number of bedrooms and details of the heating system
+- Information about the type of property, (House, Flat, Ground floor, First Floor) the number of bedrooms and details of the heating system

 - Details of any improvements or structural changes made since purchasing from the council

 - An address where correspondence can be sent

 The Council will also need to know whether the property is currently owner occupied, tenanted or empty.